Michael Harris II Player Props: Braves vs. Marlins

 Michael Harris II At The Plate

-- Harris II is hitting .266 with 10 doubles, a triple, seven home runs and 13 walks.
+- Harris II is batting .266 with 10 doubles, a triple, seven home runs and 13 walks.

-- Harris II will look to extend his four-game hitting streak.
-He's batting .389 with one homer during his last outings.
+- Harris II is batting .421 with one homer during his last outings and is on a five-game hitting streak.

+- Harris II has picked up a hit in 61.0% of his 59 games this season, with more than one hit in 16.9% of them.

-- He has hit a long ball in 12.1% of his games this year, and 3.2% of his chances at the plate.
+- Looking at the 59 games he has played this year, he's hit a home run in seven of them (11.9%), and in 3.2% of his trips to the plate.

-- Harris II has driven home a run in 13 games this year (22.4%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on three occasions..
+- In 22.0% of his games this season, Harris II has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in three contests.

+- He has scored in 20 games this year (33.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.